ltelab/disdrodb/docs/source/quick_start.rst

 **List and Open Individual Files**

-Use :func:`disdrodb.find_files` to list all files, then open individually:
+Alternatively, you can list all product files and open them individually.
+This is useful when you want to process files one at a time or inspect specific dates:

 .. code:: python